sebastian-software/edgestack/readme.md

 ## Overview

-This boilerplate uses Webpack 2 to produce bundles for both the client and the server code.
+This solution uses Webpack 2 to produce bundles for both the client and the server code.

 The reasoning for using Webpack to bundle both the client and the server is to bring greater interop and extensibility to the table.
 This will for instance allowing server bundles to handle React components that introduce things like CSS or Images (as and when you add the respective loaders).